jonsimonsen/webaoa/README.md

 -Made slight fixes to the layout.
 Have a reasonably-looking front page.
 External links does not work correctly, since no external pages exist yet.

 v0.25: Start working on sub-pages and/or making DRY code/common banner and footer.
--Under development...
 -Added some longer text for placeholder user stories with a picture.
 -Should look into how to transfer the content of these directly to the home page.
 -Added a link home from user story pages.
 -Added links from home to the user story pages.
 -Should examine if the user story grid can be simplified using DRY.
--Did major cleanup of layout file.
+-Did major cleanup of layout file, including "global consts" and more inheritance.

+v0.3: Under development...